Rimidalfi/dowstack-backend/README.md

 # DowStack API:

 This API is designed to manage common _CRUD_ operations for the webapplication DowStack.
-The Base URL is :`https://dowstack.onrender.com/`
+The Base URL is:`https://dowstack.onrender.com/`

 There are the following operations at this point in time:

 - login `/login`